Bilkent Erzurum: International Education

 Fulfilling the law's requirements, the Bilkent University Senate decided that the IGCSE program from CIE should be applied in the Bilkent Erzurum School.
 Bilkent Erzurum was certified as an IGCSE centre in July 2008.
 The IGCSE programme hss been taught since the beginning of the 2008/2009 academic year.
 The validity and quality of CIE and the IGCSEs are recognized internationally and all courses and examinations are in English.
 The first examinations were held in May and June 2010.
-Currently studied subjects for the IGCSE examinations are First language Turkish, English as a Second Language, Biology, Chemistry, Physics and Mathematics (Extended or Additional).
+Currently studied subjects for the IGCSE examinations are First language Turkish, English as a Second Language, Biology, Chemistry, Physics and Mathematics.